-Senate Confirms Trump Trade Pick, Clearing Way For NAFTA Overhaul
+Senate Confirms Trump Trade Pick, Clearing Way for NAFTA Overhaul

 “They really want to set it up in conjunction with Lighthizer, and they want to have the upper hand,” Gary Hufbauer, a trade expert at the Peterson Institute for International Economics, said.

 A Reagan-era deputy U.S. trade representative, Lighthizer is seen by many trade experts as a seasoned practitioner with protectionist leanings and a soft spot for heavy industry.
-They expect him to pursue a harder line on what he sees as predatory trade behavior, particularly by China, but to avoid upending the global free-trade order.
-As such, he may serve as a counterpoint to other members of the White House economic team who hold more radical views, such as trade adviser Peter Navarro.
+They expect him to pursue a harder line on what he sees as predatory trade behavior, particularly by China, but to avoid upending the global free trade order.
+As such, he may serve as a counterpoint to other members of the White House economic team who hold more radical views, such as trade advisor Peter Navarro.

 “He’s not a protectionist.
 He’s an old trade lawyer, an old warrior,” said Charles Roh, who served as the deputy chief negotiator for NAFTA.
 “He thinks the international rules should be tougher.”